Virginia Tech Hokies football: Future opponents

 For the 2023 season, the ACC implemented a 3–5–5 scheduling system, with Pittsburgh, Virginia, and Wake Forest serving as the three teams played every year in a home-and-home basis.
 On September 1, 2023, the ACC voted to add University of California, Berkeley, Southern Methodist University, and Stanford University to the conference starting in the 2024–25 school year, which made the 3–5–5 schedule obsolete.
 Due to the expansion in 2024, the ACC is now scheduling games without a specific algorithm, and the conference released a schedule for 2024–2030 in October 2023.

 Additionally, each season every ACC team schedules four non-conference games, including at least one against a "Power 5" team (which can include other ACC teams or FBS independent Notre Dame).

+On September 22, 2025, the ACC announced that it was moving to a nine-game conference schedule beginning in 2026.
+On December 16, 2025, league opponents were announced for 2026, in which 12 teams would play a nine-game schedule, and the other 5 teams would play an eight-game schedule.
+Virginia Tech will be playing a nine-game conference schedule.
+There is also a minimum of 10 games each year against Power Four opponents.

-Announced opponents as of September 17, 2025.
+Announced opponents as of August 28, 2026.